 Foreign language characters are missing or corrupted

-This is not usually a problem with BOS.
+This is not usually a problem with online surveys.
 This can happen when Excel converts the file to CSV or when Excel opens a CSV file and displays it for you.

 The website below (at the time this article was posted) provides step-by-step instructions for using Excel and Notepad to create a CSV file that retains foreign language characters:

-This is not usually a problem with BOS.
+This is not usually a problem with online surveys.
 Some spreadsheet applications may corrupt long numbers and drop leading zeros when opening a CSV file.
 Excel may also truncate numbers with more than 15 digits.

 To resolve this: